JuliaHealth/KomaMRI.jl/docs/src/sequence.md

 # Sequence Definition

-This section dives into some details about how a sequence is constructed.
-The sequence definition of **KomaMRI** is strongly realated with the [Pulseq](https://pulseq.github.io/index.html) definition.
-After you read this section, you should be able to construct your own **Sequence** structs to perform your custom simulations using the **KomaMRI** package.
+This section delves into some details about how a sequence is constructed.
+The sequence definition in **KomaMRI** is strongly related to the [Pulseq](https://pulseq.github.io/index.html) definition.
+After reading this section, you should be able to create your own **Sequence** structs for conducting custom simulations using the **KomaMRI** package.

 ## Sequence Overview

-Let's introduce the following simple sequence figure to extend the ideas from a visual example to a more general sequence definition:
+Let's introduce the following simple sequence figure to expand from a visual example to a more general sequence definition:
 ```@raw html
 <p align="center"><img width="80%" src="../assets/sequence-diagram.svg"/></p>
 ```

-A **sequence** can be thought as and ordered concatenation of blocks over time.
-A block is a **sequence** of length 1.
-Every block is composed by an **RF** pulse, the ``(x,y,z)`` **gradients**,  and the **acquisition** of the samples.
-There is also a time **duration** associated to each block.
-For short, we are going to refer to these components like so:
+A **sequenc**e** can be thought of as an ordered concatenation of blocks over time.
+Each block is essentially a sequence with a length of 1.
+Every block consists of an **RF** pulse, the ``(x,y,z)`` **gradients**, and the **acquisition** of samples.
+Each block also has an associated time **duration**.
+To simplify, we will refer to these components as follows:

 ```math
 \begin{matrix*}[l]